yakazimir/kyler-website/content/post/kolmogorov_complexity.md

 ```
 The smallest positive integer than cannot be described in less than 1 billion words in English.
 ```
 While we can imagine the particular number being described, the paradox is that we just described such a number using far less than 1 billion English words (more exactly, we used only 16 English words!).
-This is in essense of the proof above,  which involves this $\log_{2}$ bit compression trick.
+This is the essense of the proof above,  which involves this $\log_{2}$ bit compression trick.